adolfoweloy/adolfoweloy.github.io/_posts/2019-11-30-dynamodb-tips.en.md

 I don't want to dive into the details on how AWS charges (there's a [lot of things to be considered](https://aws.amazon.com/dynamodb/pricing/)), but the main things to consider are throughput and amount of data stored.
 I am going to focus just on throughput, or in other words, capacity for reads and writes.

-Initially, DynamoDB provided just __provisioned mode__, in which the developer defines the amount of RCUs and WCUs available per table when creating a new table (the capacity can also be changed later too).
-It's the perfect option when you know how much reads and writes your application requires and when the throughput is stable enough to assume a reasonable threshold for capacity in general (as with provisioned mode it's possible to rely on auto-scaling, if the application ramps smothly whereas DynamoDB can adapt to an application's workload).
+Initially, DynamoDB offered only __provisioned mode__, where you specify the number of RCUs and WCUs for each table at creation (and can adjust them later).
+This mode works well when your application's read and write requirements are predictable and throughput remains relatively stable.
+With provisioned mode, you can also enable auto-scaling to help DynamoDB automatically adjust capacity as your application's workload changes gradually.

-As for some applications, it's impossible to predict the workloads (i.e with peaks happening irregularly), AWS came up with __on demand capacity mode__, in which you can be charged only for what you use (however it can be more expensive if you application has a well known and stable enough traffic).
+For applications where workloads are unpredictable and can experience irregular peaks, AWS introduced __on-demand capacity mode__.
+With this mode, you are charged only for the read and write requests you actually use.
+However, if your application's traffic is stable and predictable, on-demand mode may be more expensive compared to provisioned capacity.

 A table can be changed to use one mode or the other (an operation that can take a few minutes) but just once a day.
 As per AWS docs:
 > You can switch between read/write capacity modes once every 24 hours...

 ### Scaling with on-demand capacity

-DynamoDB automatically allocates more capacity when the workload for an application increases demanding more capacity than what was available as per the last peak.
-However, DynamoDB can accomodate up to double the previous peak within 30 minutes whilst allowing for sustained traffic without throttlings.
+DynamoDB automatically allocates more capacity when the workload for an application increases, demanding more capacity than what was available as per the last peak.
+However, DynamoDB can accommodate up to double the previous peak within 30 minutes whilst allowing for sustained traffic without throttlings.
 If the traffic of an application more than doubles within a row of 30 minutes, the application can experience throttling.

 ## Autoscaling